thindil/steamsky/bin/doc/MODDING.md

 ### General information
 * Default game mobiles are in *mobs.dat* file which is in *data* directory.
-* If you want remove or update any existing mobile, you can do it in *mobs.dat* file in *data* directory or in modification file (better option) add tag `mobile` with attribute `index` which value will be index of selected mobile and attribute `action`.
+* If you want to remove or update any existing mobile, you can do it in *mobs.dat* file in *data* directory or in modification file (better option) add tag `mobile` with attribute `index` which value is index of selected mobile and attribute `action`.
 Then if you modify an existing mobile, add changed values.

 ### Mob data structure
 * Each mobile starts with tag `mobile`.
-* Attribute `index` is is a mobile index (it can be a number or text) and must be unique.
+* Attribute `index` is a mobile index (it can be a number or text) and must be unique.
 At this moment this value is used to set crew on ships.
 * Optional attribute `action`: What to do with this mobile.
 Possible values
   are: "add" (add this mobile, default option), "remove" (remove this mobile)